zhukovdm/smartwalk-docs/content/dev.md

 Once the backend is up and running

 Swagger documentation is available [here](http://localhost:5017/swagger/index.html).
 Unfortunately, not all endpoints provide examples.
-Due to the statelessness of the backend to enable caching, search queries are represented as serialized JSON objects.
-Detailed information regarding their structure is given in the following files as JSON-schema files.
+Due to the statelessness of the backend to enable caching, search queries are represented as percent-encoded serialized JSON objects.
+Detailed information regarding their internal structure is given in the following JSON-schema files.